Richard Briers: Personal life

 Briers met Ann Davies while both were at Liverpool Rep. Davies was employed as a stage manager, and had acted on television and in films from the mid-1950s.
 Soon after meeting, he borrowed £5 from his mother, bought an engagement ring and they were married within six months.
 They had two daughters, one of whom, Lucy, is also an actress.

 Briers and his friend Paul Eddington shared a similar sense of humour, and knew each other before being cast in The Good Life.
 After Eddington was diagnosed with skin cancer, Briers accepted a role opposite him in David Storey's play Home in 1994, agreeing to take on all of the publicity interviews to allow Eddington time for his treatment.
 At Eddington's memorial service, Briers read both from Cymbeline and Wodehouse; he later read chapters from Eddington's autobiography on BBC Radio 4.

 In 2014, BBC Radio 4 broadcast Memories of a Cad, an affectionate comedy drama by Roy Smiles about the relationship between Terry-Thomas and Briers, played by Martin Jarvis and Alistair McGowan respectively.
 Set in 1984 when he had suffered from Parkinson's disease for many years, Terry-Thomas is delighted by the visit to his home in Ibiza of the much younger Briers, whom he recognises from television, and who proves to be his first cousin once removed.
 Briers cheers him up by recalling the career the film-star has long forgotten.
 It was re-broadcast in 2016.

 As a result of Terry-Thomas's Parkinson's, Briers became President of Parkinson's UK.
 He also helped to launch a Sense, The National Deafblind and Rubella Association campaign.
 Briers was also a non-medical patron of the TOFS (Tracheo-Oesophageal Fistula Support) charity, which supports children and the families of children born unable to swallow.

-Interviewed by The Daily Telegraph in 2008, Briers admitted that, while on holiday, he enjoyed being recognised, saying, "I'm gregarious by nature, so I love chatting to people.
+Interviewed by The Daily Telegraph in 2008, Briers said that, while on holiday, he enjoyed being recognised, stating, "I'm gregarious by nature, so I love chatting to people.
 It really cheers me up."

 Briers was a keen visitor of Britain's historic churches, and visited over one hundred for his book English Country Churches, which was published in 1988.
+Other books included a literary anthology edited with his wife Ann, A Taste of the Good Life, and a biography of Noël Coward and his theatrical legacy, Coward & Company.
 From his national service in the RAF, he was a supporter for a national memorial for RAF Bomber Command.

 Briers was appointed OBE in 1989, and CBE in 2003.

 Declining health and death

-According to his daughter Lucy, he quit smoking in 2001 immediately after a routine chest X-ray suggested he would otherwise soon be in a wheelchair.
+According to his daughter Lucy, he stopped smoking in 2001 immediately after a routine chest X-ray suggested he would otherwise soon be in a wheelchair.
 He was diagnosed with emphysema in 2007.

 Briers died at his home in Bedford Park, London, on 17 February 2013 of chronic obstructive pulmonary disease.
 His funeral was held at the local church of St Michael and All Angels in Chiswick on 6 March 2013.